 - Camping only £139 (All meals included.
 Campers have access to free teas and showers/toilets)

 - £159 camper vans (electric hook-ups @ £2.50/day, use of hot showers)

-- £244 for a master room or lounge room in a mobile home, or a house double room.
-(For shared private rooms, each participant pays the dormitory ticket price and the room cost is shared).
+- £244 for a master room or lounge room in a mobile home, or a house double room. (sold out)

 - Children aged 0-3 – free; aged 4-12 – £20 (3 days camping); aged 13-16 – £25 (3 days camping).
 There will be some structured sessions of crafts and games for the children throughout the weekend.
 Mostly, they tend to want to play around the large and child friendly (car free, trampoline and enclosed) grounds.